FoundryApp/foundry-cli/README.md

 ### Field `functions`
 An array describing your Firebase functions that should be evaluated by Foundry.
 All described functions must be exported in the function's root index.js file.
 In this array, you describe how Foundry should trigger each function in every run.<br/>

+It's important to understand how trigger functions work in Foundry.
+Everything happens against the emulated Firestore database or the emulated Firebase Auth users.
+Both can be specified in the config file under fields `firestore` and `users` respectively.
+So all of your code where you manipulate with Firestore or Firebase Auth happens against the emulated Firestore database and emulated Firebase Auth.<br/>
+The same is true for function triggers you describe in the Foundry config file.
+The triggers usually describe how should the emulated Firestore database or emulated Firebase Auth users be mutated.
+In return, these mutations will trigger your functions.<br/>

 Currently, Foundry supports following Firebase functions:
 #### HTTPS Functions